 Our surgeon, Dr. Megan Gilmore, is fellowship trained in minimally invasive bariatric surgery and advanced laparoscopy.
-The surgical weight loss options offered include:
+We offer a full line of surgical weight loss procedures including:

 Bariatric surgery and other types of weight loss surgery are done at the hospital in Mankato.
 General anesthesia is used for weight loss surgery, which means your unconscious during the procedure.

 Today, most types of bariatric surgery are performed laparoscopically.
 A laparoscope is a small, tubular instrument with a camera attached.
 The laparoscope is inserted through small incisions in the abdomen.
 The tiny camera on the tip of the laparoscope allows the surgeon to see and operate inside your abdomen without making the traditional large incisions.
 Laparoscopic surgery can make your recovery faster and shorter, but it's not suitable for everyone.